Nursing Workplace Culture: Change Begins With You

 As a CNO or DON, you can shape organizational culture as you lead by example.
 Your style of communication stimulates others to copy your behavior.

-We can’t just wait for culture to change, and we can’t rely on leaders to make it happen.
+We can’t just wait for the culture to change, and we can’t rely on leaders to make it happen.
 Yes, a positive workplace culture can be created from the top down, but it can also be created by those in the trenches.
 If two nurses decide to take on the bullying culture in their workplace, they can stir up enough support to actually alter the organization’s culture and get a bully fired.

 Change From The Inside

-Consultants and outside professionals can be brought in to initiate organizational culture change, but changing culture from the inside is so powerful when you can do it yourself.
+Consultants and outside professionals can be brought in to initiate organizational culture change, but changing the culture from the inside is so powerful when you can do it yourself.

 As a nurse, you can alter workplace culture from the inside.
 You can take inspired action, recruit allies, and bring the rest of the organization along for the ride.
-This isn’t easy, but you can exercise your own personal power and create cultural transformation in your workplace.
+This isn’t easy, but you can exercise your own personal power and create a cultural transformation in your workplace.

 Keith Carlson, BSN, RN, NC-BC is a Board-Certified Nurse Coach, award-winning blogger, nurse podcaster, speaker, and author.
 Based in Sante Fe, New Mexico, Nurse Keith’s work has appeared in a variety of online and print publications.

 Nurse.org's Guides and Resources to Finance your Education